pben369/modern-js-cheatsheet/README.md

 const mySquare = new Square(10);
 console.log(mySquare.area) // 100
-console.log(mySquare.getHelloPhrase()) // 'Hi, I am a Square' -- Square inherits from Polygon and has access to its methods console.log(mySquare.getCustomHelloPhrase()) // 'Hi, I am a Square with a length of 10'
+console.log(mySquare.getHelloPhrase()) // 'Hi, I am a Square' -- Square
+                                       //inherits from Polygon and has access to its methods console.log(mySquare.getCustomHelloPhrase()) // 'Hi, I am a Square with a length of 10'
 ```